mkm-cdnz/weird-guys/README.md

 ***
 # Exploratory analyses of POTUS Presidential Actions
 I assembled these data to test various hypotheses and assumptions I had about US politics.
-My intentions are to use **textual analyses, NLP, LLMs and data visualization techniques** to
+My intentions are to use **quantitative textual analyses, NLP, LLMs & data visualization techniques** to
 1. interrogate the validity of my hypotheses and assumptions
 2. discover trends or relationships I did not anticipate

+> # Hypotheses
+> > **While I begin with these specific hypotheses, the *Weird Guys Project* remains fundamentally exploratory.
+I am interested in discovering unexpected patterns and relationships that challenge my initial assumptions.**
+> > - The keywords analyzed in this initial exploration were manually selected based on my my domain knowledge and research hypotheses. *This approach risks confirmation bias and may miss significant themes* outside my predetermined focus.
+> > - To reduce selection bias and draw stronger conclusions, future iterations should utilize automated NLP techniques, topic modeling, or clustering algorithms to identify statistically significant keyword patterns without prior assumptions.
+> > - Dataset only includes a sample of the **DJT's second term as POTUS, 2025**.
+It may be have been useful to compare with (a) their previous term, and (b) other Presidents.
+>
+>
+> ## My hypotheses:
+> 1. **Linguistic Framing of Social Groups:** The language used in Presidential Actions will show distinct, measurable patterns when discussing topics related to **reproductive rights, gender-nonconforming individuals**, and **immigration**.
+I hypothesize this language may align with frameworks of restriction or opposition more frequently than with frameworks of support or inclusion.
+> 2. **Strategic Focus on the Judiciary:** There will be a significant emphasis on the **judicial branch** (e.g., frequent mentions of judges, courts, rulings).
+I hypothesize that this is a strategic channel through which policy preferences on the issues above are articulated or anticipated.
+> 3. **Networked Keyword Relationships:** I expect to see a strong co-occurrence network between **judicial keywords** and keywords related to **reproductive rights, gender identity, and immigration.** This would visually illustrate the hypothesized strategic link between the judiciary and these policy areas.

 Over time, my methods and visualizations are subject to change, and the dataset is subject to grow, but my first steps were to
+- Count words
+- graph words

-*select keywords & themes I believed to be significant*
+- select keywords & themes I believed to be significant
-- Count them
-- graph them

 ## Data Ingestion Process
 Over several months, I extracted and categorized ‘Presidential Actions’ from the official Whitehouse website